Section Image

 1/2

-Short drive to the restaurants and supermarkets in the city
+Short drive to restaurants and supermarkets in the city

-Tuscany residents may need to drive farther into Bakersfield to access the iconic local restaurant scene.
+Tuscany residents can drive farther into Bakersfield for more dining options.
 About 5 miles west, El Patron serves margaritas and Mexican dishes in an unassuming space with traditional decor.
 Rosa's is a family-owned Italian restaurant with murals, floral decorations and a vintage atmosphere.
-Niles Street has retail and grocery stores such as Foodmaxx and Vallarta Supermarket.
+Niles Street has retailers as well as grocery stores, such as Foodmaxx and Vallarta Supermarket.
 "You're not very central, but it's an easy hop on the freeway, and it doesn't have a lot of traffic," Advani says.
-"You're looking at around a 5-10 minute drive to basic stores."
+"You're looking at around a 5-to 10-minute drive to basic stores."

 Tuscany residents enjoy meeting up with friends for great food at the nearby El Patron.